svsticky/constipated-koala/INSTALLING.md

 To utilize and set up the mailchimp synchronization have a look at [MAILCHIMP.md](MAILCHIMP.md).

 ## Background jobs

-There are two background jobs that need to be run periodically in production:
+There are three background jobs that need to be run periodically in production:

 - `rails admin:reindex_members`, which rebuilds the search index, which ensures that the member search works properly,
 - `rails admin:start_year['Lidmaatschap',7.5]`, which starts a new study year when it's appropriate to do so.
+- `rails status:mail`, which should be run once a year, preferably in the summer holidays.
+The tasks asks appropiate members if they are still studying and if they are okay with us storing their data (our version of GDPR compliancy).

 You shouldn't need to run these in development.

 ## Database management

 Some database commands that you might need if something breaks:

 - `rails db:create`: Create a database, but don't fill it with tables or data.